 - You know me (you’ve done your homework)

-Invite for a video call using your favorite app like GoToMeeting, ReadyTalk, Skype, Webex, and Zoom (Alphabetical).
+Invite the hiring manager for a video call using your favorite app like GoToMeeting, ReadyTalk, Skype, Teams, Webex, and Zoom (Alphabetical).

 6. FOLLOW UP

 As I wrote in the previous article, “Don’t be pushy.
 If you feel you are getting resistance, it’s time to withdraw.
 The economy will get better and you don’t want to burn any bridges.”
 As a general rule, if you have not heard back, either by telephone or email, follow up 8 to 10 days after your first email.
 If, after 2 weeks or more, consider a telephone call and/or another email.
 If you have tried at least twice to follow up with no luck, I suggest you move on to the next organization.